Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 6

 Stars vs. Kraken NHL Playoffs Second Round Game 6: Odds, total, moneyline and other Vegas lines

-The Dallas Stars visit the Seattle Kraken Saturday for Game 6 of the NHL Playoffs Second Round, beginning at 7:00 PM ET on ESPN, SportsNet, and TVAS.
-The Stars hold a 3-2 advantage in the series.
-The Kraken are underdogs (+140) against the Stars (-165).
+The Dallas Stars visit the Seattle Kraken in Game 6 of the NHL Playoffs Second Round on Saturday, May 13, starting at 7:00 PM ET on ESPN, SportsNet, and TVAS.
+The Stars hold a 3-2 lead in the series.
+The Stars are favored (-165) against the Kraken (+140).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!